coingaming/gen_enum/README.md

 #### 3) OS.Meta

-Module contains **@type t** definition for enumerable and **macro** helpers for guards, Ecto migrations and any other places where those macros are useful
+Module contains **@type t** definition for enumeration and **macro** helpers for guards, Ecto migrations and any other places where those macros are useful

 ```elixir
 iex> require OS.Meta